superyang713/docs/webapp_deployment.md

 5. Set up virtual working envrionment.
 6. Create the production postgreSQL databsae.
 7. Config django app settings.
+8. Complete the django app initial setup and test it.
-8. Install gunicorn in the virtual environment and set it up.
+9. Install gunicorn in the virtual environment and set it up.
-9. Config Nginx.
+10. Config Nginx.
-10. Config domain namespace and direct it to the server ip.
+11. Config domain namespace and direct it to the server ip.
-11. Grab a beer.
+12. Grab a beer.
 Your deserve it.

 ## Concept
 Here is a oversimplied explanaton on Nginx, Gunicorn, socket, and wsgi.